Brundlestorm/Printers-Only-Fans/NEXT_STEPS.md

 Embed link to youtube without seeing URL to limit sharing .

-Can we hide the /document this/ .php info on the URL for the site?
+Can we hide the /document this/  info on the URL for the site?

 Pictures of the items for download?
 Teasers?
 Maybe add random pics to main page (rotate every 2 minutes or so)